Nobody Does It Better Than Kimco, Baby You're The Best

 Five years have gone by, and I still stand behind my conviction that Kimco Realty is the highest-quality shopping center REIT and there is simply “nobody that does it better, baby you’re the best!”

-The Case for Kimco
+The Case For Kimco

 As of Q2-17, KIM's well-balanced portfolio consists of 511 U.S. shopping centers comprising 84 million square feet of leasable space across 35 states and Puerto Rico.
 KIM focuses on major U.S. metropolitan markets: